 Because Matisse had not liked the contrasts of the painting, he without further ado changed its background in red and sent it to the buyer as “Le Dessert Rouge”.
 The Fauvist painting plays with impressionist elements.

 “La danse” is together with “La musique” one of two contract paintings for the art collector Sergey Shchukin.
 “La danse II” is the second version of the painting.
 It shows five women dancing on a hill.
 The motif is very organic and at the same time, it is reduced to a very condensed message.

 There is a complementary contrast between the colors red and yellow in the foreground as well as blue and green in the background.
 While the motif of the dancing women can also be found in “Le Bonheur de vivre”, “La danse” today is a symbol for a turning point in Henri Matisse’s work.

 7. Une vue de Notre-Dame (View of Notre-Dame), 1914

 The painting is seen as a change in Henri Matisse’s oeuvre: as a starting point of an experimental period.
-During World War I, the artist began to paint a lot of black paintings that very reduced in its motif as you can already see in “Une vue de Notre-Dame”.
+During World War I, the artist began to paint a lot of black paintings that were very reduced in its motif as you can already see in “Une vue de Notre-Dame”.